lrmoreno007/ESP-Easy-Updater-for-Windows/Readme.md

 ![Options 1](/images/OPT1.JPG)
 ![Options 2](/images/OPT2.JPG)

--  Python 2.7 (Be sure to enable "Add Python to environment variables", when installing or add Python folder to PATH in environment variables.)
+-  Python 2.7.
+Be sure to enable "Add Python to environment variables", when installing or add Python folder to PATH in environment variables.
 -  Internet connection

 Installation